 If you like, you can add a tablespoon olive oil in the boiling water but it you want to shape it in a mold, don’t add the olive oil and add some butter instead.

 The butter holds the rice together and it doesn’t fall apart.

 For a more colourful rice, cook some vegetables (peas, carrots, corn, peppers etc.,) and mix them in the rice pilaf.

 Finely chopped parsley goes well with the rice and adds a touch of freshness.
 You can also use other herbs, such as chervil, Mediterranean Hartwort, dill, chives etc.

 For a more festive look, you can add some pomegranate seeds in the rice.

 You can also make an omelette and finely chop it into small pieces and mix it in the rice with some parsley.

 - 2 cups of bonnet rice (American type, parboiled)

 - 4 cups of chicken stock or water with chicken bouillon

-- 1 tablespoon butter or margarine (optional)
+- 1 tablespoon butter (optional)